asmigar/create-nginx/README.md

 ```

 ## Create Infra
 1. Run below command to create EC2 instance.
-This will even output the ssh command to access the instance.
+This will prompt for state bucket name.
+Provide the bucket name obtained from [Create Remote State](#create-remote-state)  This will even output the ssh command to access the instance.
 ```bash
 cd infra/dev; terragrunt init; terragrunt apply --auto-approve
 ```